Nonlinear Network Identifiability with Full Excitations: Directed acyclic graphs (DAGs)

 \section{Directed acyclic graphs (DAGs)}

 We now begin by deriving identifiability conditions for networks that do not contain any cycle (i.e., DAGs), considering specific classes of functions.

-DAGs encompass a large number of graph topologies that present specific characteristics that can be used for the derivation of conditions for identifiability \cite{cheng2022identifiability,mapurunga2022excitation}.
+DAGs encompass a large number of graph topologies that present specific characteristics that can be used for the derivation of conditions for identifiability \cite{cheng2024identifiability,mapurunga2022excitation}.
 Since sources and sinks are important nodes in DAGs, we first provide a result similar to the static case in \cite{vizuete2023nonlinear} about the information that we can obtain from the measurements of these nodes.
-This result is not exclusively related to DAGs since sinks and sources can also exist in more general digraphs including cycles.
+This result is not exclusively related to DAGs since sinks and sources can also exist in more general digraphs including cycles \footnote{Notice that the proof of Proposition~\ref{prop:sinks_sources} is valid for any $k$, and therefore, also holds for any digraph according to Definitions~\ref{def:new_measured_nodes} and \ref{def:new_math_identifiability} introduced in Section~\ref{sec:general_digraphs}.}.

 \begin{proposition}[Sinks and sources] The measurement of the sources do not affect the identifiability of the network.
-For any sink $i$, its incoming edges are not identifiable if $i$ is not measured. \end{proposition} \begin{proof} First, the measurement of any source $\ell$ generates the output $y_\ell^k=u_\ell^{k-1}$, which does not provide any information about functions associated with edges in the network.
+For any sink $i$, its incoming edges are not identifiable if $i$ is not measured.

+\end{proposition} \begin{proof} First, the measurement of any source $\ell$ generates the output $y_\ell^k=u_\ell^{k-1}$, which does not provide any information about functions associated with edges in the network.
 Then, let us consider a sink $i$ with $\aNN$ in-neighbors.
-The measurement of this sink provides the output:
+The measurement of this sink provides the output

 If the sink $i$ is not measured, the function $F_i\not\in F(\NN^m)$.
-For any set $\{ f \}$ that generates $F(\NN^m)$, we can obtain another set $\{ \tilde f \}$ where all the edges are the same except by the functions $f_{i,j}$, that will also generate $F(\NN^m)$, since these functions $f_{i,j}$ do not affect any of the functions in $F(\NN^m)$.
+For any set $\{ f \}$ that generates $F(\NN^m)$, we can obtain another set $\{ \tilde f \}$ where all the edges are the same except the functions $f_{i,j}$, that will also generate $F(\NN^m)$, since these functions $f_{i,j}$ do not affect any of the functions in $F(\NN^m)$.
 Thus, if the sink $i$ is not measured, the incoming edges $f_{i,j}$ are not identifiable. \end{proof}